-- Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated sales volume and price growth for the next five years.
+- Sales volume for the next five years were projected based on their average increase over the past five years.
+This is in line with marker expectations of demand for the next five years.
 It was assumed that the sales price would increase in line with forecast inflation over the next five years. - Significant one-off environmental costs have been factored into the budgeted EBITDA, reflecting various potential regulatory developments in a number of European countries in which the CGU operates.
-Other environmental costs are assumed to grow with inflation in other years. - Estimated cash flows related to a restructuring that is expected to be carried out in 2023 were reflected in the budgeted EBITDA.
+Other environmental costs are assumed to grow with inflation in other years. - Estimated cash flows related to a restructuring that is expected to be carried out in 2024. - A decrease of 20 percent in water-usage-related costs starting in 2025, assuming that the construction of a water recycling facility is finalised in 2024.
+The project has been approved by the board of directors and is expected to reduce the costs of acquiring and disposing of water during the paper recycling process.
+Water recycling supports the Group's strategy to mitigate the key climate-related risks to which the CGU is exposed the unavailability of clean water resources, a significant cost increase in acquiring clean water and exposure to water-usage-related taxes or levies.